-After a successful Graduate Training with slightly below 300 active participants in June 2021, we are happy to announce a Second Virtual Graduate Training to be held this year.
-The Graduate Training for Sustainable Energy Development will take place from Monday, September 5th to Friday, September 9th, 2022.
-Participation is free.
+After a successful graduate training with just under 300 active participants in June 2021, we are pleased to be holding a second virtual graduate training this year.
+The "Graduate Training for Sustainable Energy Development" will take place from Monday 5 September to Friday 9 September 2022.
+Participation is free of charge.

-With the "Call for Contributions" we invite graduate students and practitioners to share their related current research topic and their relevant professional experiences during the virtual Graduate Training for Sustainable Energy Development 2022.
-The presentations should be understandable for all participants, regardless of their academic or professional background.
+With the "Call for Contributions" we invite graduate students, doctoral candidates and professionals to share their current research topic and relevant professional experience during the virtual graduate training.
+The presentations should be understandable for all participants, regardless of their academic or practical background.

 New ways to electrify remote regions in East Africa

 Experts provide information on microgrids and sustainable energy concepts at virtual graduate training course

 Affordable, reliable and clean energy for all - this is one of the United Nations Sustainable Development Goals.
 But people still lack access to electricity.
 To change this, scientists from Paderborn University and the ECOLOG Institute Lüneburg are working with partners from industry in an international project team to develop new ways to electrify remote regions in East Africa through microgrids, i.e. mini power grids that are separated from each other.
 The first graduate training course, for which more than 300 participants from Africa, Europe, Asia, North and South America as well as Australia have registered, shows how great the worldwide interest is in these future-oriented and sustainable solutions.
 The aim of the training is to advance the research and development of sustainable modular energy networks to achieve better grid stability in remote areas of East African countries.